jerrymarino/iCompleteMe/README.md

 ### Mac OS X

-These instructions (using `install.py`) are the quickest way to install YouCompleteMe, however they may not work for everyone.
+These instructions (using `install.py`) are the quickest way to install iCompleteMe, however they may not work for everyone.
 If the following instructions don't work for you, check out the [full installation guide](#full-installation-guide).